 The recovery process is generally straightforward, with no lasting adverse effects once the anesthetic wears off.

-Our team at Broward ENT & Allergy in Miami and Ft.
-Lauderdale area is ready to help you find the solution to your persistent ear problems, including through Eustachian tube dilation.
-We’ll answer all your questions and help you find the treatment that precisely fits your needs.
+Our team at Broward ENT & Allergy in Pembroke Pines and Hollywood area is ready to help you find the solution to your persistent ear problems, including through Eustachian tube dilation.
+We'll answer all your questions and help you find the treatment that precisely fits your needs.
 Call us at (954) 438-7171 or fill out the form on this page, and we look forward to helping you soon!